NI-Measurement-Plug-Ins/pcba-fct/src/NIScopeDigitalMeasurement/README.md

 ### Run a Measurement
 In order to use a measurement, you will need to start the measurement service and open the measurement plugin in InstrumentStudio at first, refer to the main repo [Readme](TBD) for more details.
-- Select the expected Pin in your system .
+- Select the expected Pin in your system.
 - Setup the measurement vertical range, offset and coupling settings.
 - Setup the measurement timing and trigger settings.
-- Click the Run button.
+- Click the `Run` button.
 The measured value will be displayed in the measurement indicators and waveform.

 ### Required Software or Drivers